What is M&A?

 - More than 50% of LinkedIn’s shareholders don’t approve the deal

 - LinkedIn chooses a competing bidder (called an “interloper”)

 There’s good reason for buyers to insist on a breakup fee: The target board is legally obligated to maximize value for their shareholders.
 That’s part of their fiduciary obligation.
 That means if a better offer comes along (after a deal is announced but before it’s completed), the board may be inclined to reverse its recommendation and support the new higher bid.

 The breakup fee seeks to neutralize this and protect the buyer for the time, resources and cost already poured into the process.

 Notice that buyer protection via a breakup fee is one-directional: No breakup fee was owed to LinkedIn should Microsoft walk away.

 However, that doesn’t mean Microsoft can just walk away unscathed.
 At deal announcement, the buyer and seller have both signed the merger agreement — a binding contract for the buyer.
 If the buyer walks away, the seller will sue.

-A sellers also faces the risk of being left at the alter by the buyer, most notably the risk that the buyer will be unable to secure the financing required to get the deal done.
+A seller also faces the risk of being left at the altar by the buyer, most notably the risk that the buyer will not secure the financing required to get the deal done.
 As the name suggests, a reverse termination fee allows the seller to collect a fee should the buyer walk away from a deal.